Featuring: Jane SassamanPosts On: July 7, 2008

 Featuring: Daphne Greig / Susan P. MarkPosts On: October 27, 2008

-Join Canadian artists Daphne Greig and Susan Purney Mark as they teach you how to create fun and colorful quilts using fat quarters and fusible applique.
-Alex shares a really cool technique.
+Join Canadian artists Daphne Greig and Susan Purney Mark as they teach you how to create fun and colorful quilts using fat quarters and fusible appliqué.
+We start off the show with Alex sharing a really cool technique.
 Who would have thought that you could create perfectly pieced circles using freezer paper (in less than 7 minutes)?
-Be sure not to miss Bunny Rose as she opens the TQS Treasure Chest.
+Be sure to not miss Bunny Rose as she opens the TQS Treasure Chest as well.

-Set aside some quality time to be amazed by the incredibly small and detailed handwork created by Australia's master applique artist Liuxin Newman.
+Set aside some quality time to be amazed by the incredibly small and detailed handwork created by Australia's master appliqué artist Liuxin Newman.
 Known to the world as the Thimblelady, Liuxin teaches you needle turn circles the size of a pin head and.....well let's just say that the TQS audience and crew were on the edge of their seats.
 You won't want to miss this show.
-Bob Purcell demystifies sewing machine needles while Ricky warms your heart with a flute piece from his Sacred Age CD.
+Ricky will also warm your heart with a flute piece from his Sacred Age CD.

 Featuring: Joanna Figueroa / Gina HalladayPosts On: November 24, 2008